-- (iii) Mr. Zhao had provided certain loans to the Group with aggregate principal amounts of RMB7,010,000 and HK\$2,226,000 (equivalent to approximately HK\$10,810,000 in aggregate, the "Shareholder Loans") as at 31 December 2021, out of which, aggregate outstanding loan principal amounts of RMB2,510,000 and HK\$2,226,000 (equivalent to approximately HK\$5,299,000 in aggregate) are repayable on or before June 2022 (the "2022 Due Loans") while the remaining loans are due in 2023.
-On 12 January 2022 and 17 May 2022, the Group and Mr. Zhao entered into certain supplemental agreements, agreeing to extend the terms of the 2022 Due Loans for additional two years; - (iv) in addition to the Shareholder Loans, the Company and Mr. Zhao entered into another loan facility agreement on 27 May 2020, pursuant to which, Mr. Zhao further granted an unsecured interest-free loan facility up to HK\$20,000,000 to the Company for a term of two years, none of which has been utilised as at 31 December 2021 and the date of approving the consolidated financial statements.
-On 17 May 2022, the Company and Mr. Zhao agreed to extend the expiry date of the loan facility to 27 May 2024; and - (v) the Company has also obtained a letter of financial support from Mr. Zhao, pursuant to which, Mr. Zhao agreed not to demand for repayment of (a) the Shareholder Loans; and (b) other amount due to him of approximately HK\$8,791,000 as at 31 December 2021 until the Group is in a position to do so.
-Mr. Zhao has also confirmed his willingness to further provide adequate financial resources as is necessary to enable the Group both to meet its financial obligations as and when they fall due and to carry on its business for at least 24 months from 31 December 2021.
+As at 31 December 2022, Mr. Zhao has provided certain loans to the Group with aggregate principal amounts of RMB7,010,000, HK\$2,226,000 and US\$1,480,000 (equivalent to approximately HK\$21,678,000 in aggregate, collectively the "Shareholder Loans"), out of which, aggregate outstanding loan principal amounts of RMB4,500,000 (equivalent to approximately HK\$5,076,000) are repayable on or before June 2023 (the "2023 Due Loans") while the remaining balance of the loans is due in 2024.
+On 10 March 2023, the Group and Mr. Zhao entered into certain supplemental agreements, agreeing to extend the terms of the 2023 Due Loans for additional two years.

+- (iv) In addition to the Shareholder Loans, the Company and Mr. Zhao entered into another loan facility agreement on 27 May 2020, pursuant to which, Mr. Zhao further granted an unsecured interest-free loan facility up to HK\$20,000,000 (the "Shareholder Facility") to the Company for a term of two years.
+On 17 May 2022, the Company and Mr. Zhao agreed to extend the expiry date of the loan facility to 27 May 2024.
+As at 31 December 2022 and the date of approving these consolidated financial statements, none of the Shareholder Facility has been utilised. - (v) The Company and an independent third party (the "Lender") licenced under the Money Lenders Ordinance, entered into a loan facility agreement on 30 March 2023, pursuant to which, the Lender granted a loan facility up to HK\$30,000,000 (the "External Financing Facility") to the Company for a term of 14 months, extendable to 26 months.
+Any amounts drawn down under the External Financing Facility will bear interest at 20% per annum and are unsecured.
+As at the date of approving these consolidated financial statements, the External Financing Facility has not been drawn down. - (vi) The Company has obtained a letter of financial support from Mr. Zhao, pursuant to which, Mr. Zhao agreed not to demand for repayment of (a) the Shareholder Loans; and (b) other amount due to him of approximately HK\$9,135,000 as at 31 December 2022 until the Group is in a position to do so.
+Mr. Zhao has also confirmed his willingness to further provide for adequate financial resources as is necessary to enable the Group both to meet its financial obligations as and when they fall due and to carry on its business for at least 24 months from 31 December 2022.

-The consolidated financial statements do not include any adjustment that would result from a failure to obtain such financing to the Group under the loan facilities, undertakings and/or financial support from Mr. Zhao and Mr. Qin, which indicates the existence of a material uncertainty which may cast significant doubt about the Group's ability to continue as a going concern.
+The consolidated financial statements do not include any adjustments that would result from a failure to obtain such financing to the Group under the loan facilities, undertakings and/or financial support from Mr. Zhao and Mr. Qin, and/or the External Financing Facility, which indicates the existence of a material uncertainty which may cast significant doubt about the Group's ability to continue as a going concern.
 Should the Group be unable to continue in business as a going concern, adjustments would have been made to restate the value of assets to their recoverable amounts, to provide for further liabilities which might arise and to reclassify non-current assets and liabilities as current assets and liabilities.